Benilde-St. Margaret's Olivia Olson is all business in rise to basketball fame

 "[Olson] is very similar in terms of seeing the floor," Storm said.
 "I've talked to college coaches, people I trust, and they have said they think she can be the best player in college basketball at some point."

-For now, Liv's Lawns taken care of, ready to head to D.C. for training camp, Olson – excited to practice her fluent Spanish on the trip to Mexico – is only looking ahead a few weeks.
+For now, with Liv's Lawns taken care of and ready to head to D.C. for training camp, Olson — excited to practice her fluent Spanish on the trip to Mexico — is only looking ahead a few weeks.

 "I'm excited to play,'' she said.
 "And play with these people.
 I think it's a pretty stacked team, but everyone plays together.
 I think it will be a good experience."